JavanXD/Raceocat/README.md

 ### - [Vulnerable web application](./vuln-webapp/#readme)
 A web application with typical vulnerable use cases such as withdrawing money or excessive poll votes.

+## To Dos

+The following action items are considered to be implemented in a future version:
+* Improve timing (by using ntp, a websocket push, or anything else) of the race server to decrease the time gap between dispatching to multiple race servers OR allow a scheduled timing option
+* Allow downloading of the HTTP-Responses to analyse the success of the attack
+* Allow multiple, different parameters/content of the HTTP-Request to allow improved exploitation of load balancers with sticky sessions and other attack szenarios that require custom parameters

 ## License
 Code of Raceocat is licensed under the Apache License 2.0.